grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## Setting up mTLS with the tracing backend

-You can set up mutual TLS (mTLS) for the connection to the tracing backend through the following options:
+You can set up mTLS for the connection to the tracing backend through the following options:

 - `--tracing.trusted-certificate`: path to the trusted CA certificate file in PEM format.
 This is used to verify the tracing backend's certificate.